 Parliament and posts

-In May 2015 Grant was appointed Minister of State for International Development, shortly thereafter he was also appointed as Minister of State at the Foreign and Commonwealth Office, becoming the first person to be Minister of State in both departments posts simultaneously.
+In May 2015 Grant was appointed Minister of State for International Development, shortly thereafter he was also appointed as Minister of State at the Foreign and Commonwealth Office; becoming the first Minister of State to hold both posts simultaneously.

 Since leaving ministerial office, Grant has built and chaired the British Infrastructure Group of MPs (BIG) which brings together cross-party Members of Parliament dedicated to promoting better infrastructure across the United Kingdom.
 The core purpose of BIG is to ensure that every opportunity for growth is seized, with bold and thoughtful recommendations, backed by authoritative research and evidence.
 Each report released focuses on a different area of current or future infrastructure need, identifying shortcomings and setting out measures for improvement.
-Grant is also Chair of the All-Party Parliamentary Group on General Aviation, now one of the largest APPGs in the current parliament.
+Grant is also Chair of parliament’s largest All-Party Parliamentary Group, on General Aviation.

 Grant says that his experience of creating and running his own business was very helpful in providing the necessary skills to be a Government Minister and in winning the 2015 general election.
 He has also found the skills he picked up in business have been invaluable in representing the concerns of his constituents.